 |Google acquired YouTube

-|Google turning up Street View
+|Google turned up Street View

-|LinkedIn reaches 10 million members
+|LinkedIn hits 10 million members

 |repository of open source software

 |NASA co-creates OpenStack

-||2010 (then puts it into the public domain; just check your Linux distro)
+|put into the public domain (just check your Linux distro)

-Microsoft's Cortana, not to mention self-driving cars
+Alexa, AWS (Amazon Web Services), not to mention self-driving cars

 - Question: So what was so special about 2007?

 Answer: Exponential growth (related to Moore's Law) allowed industry to almost fill the first half

 - using the formula: count = 2^(square-1) we get:

 |last square of the first half of the chessboard

 |first square of the second half of the chessboard

 |the far future provided Moore's Law can continue

 Epiphany 12: GPU's and Moore's Law

-the same amount". (note: after the first decade Gordon Moore revised the doubling period to every 24 months).
+note: after the first decade Gordon Moore revised the doubling period to every 2 years).

 I remember reading articles in the mid-1990s claiming that Moore's Law would hit a limit in 2005 or 2006.
 The main reasons were

-able to quantum tunnel across barriers thus rendering them conductors rather than
+able to quantum tunnel across barriers thus rendering them conductors rather than semi-conductors"

 Around 2004 Intel announced a change in direction away from "faster single CPUs" toward "single multi-core CPUs" for which they

 charged more money.
 Technically speaking, they avoided Moore's Limit by revising Moore's Law to not include the phrase "costing the

 consumer the same amount".
 So now we have an economic Moore's Law as well as a technical one.

 Advances including FinFET